Cycling the Nantes-Brest Canal

 France is blessed with a wonderful network of canals and 'praise be' most of then have had their tow-paths converted into cycle-paths making wonderful, safe and child friendly places for a cycling holiday.
 But let there be no mistake – without question the Nantes-Brest canal is the most beautiful and varied of them all.
 A feat of engineering well beyond other canals – 385 km long, and a rise of 555m using 238 locks - those figures alone give you an idea what makes it special.
 To put it into perspective the more famous Canal du Midi is a mere 240 kms with a 189m rise and only 60 locks.

-At the beginning of the 19c 'Britannia ruled the waves' and Napoleon needed to be able to transport heavy goods without having to use coastal shipping.
+There are two schools of thought as to the origina of the canal - At the beginning of the 19c 'Britannia ruled the waves' and Napoleon needed to be able to transport heavy goods without having to use coastal shipping.
 He also wanted to 'tame' the wild-lands of Central Brittany.
+The truth is probably between the two.
 The idea of a canal linking the biggest naval port in France (Brest) with the city at the head of the Loire and hence the centre of France looked ambitious but the power of Napoleon's patronage pushed the project through – work began.

 To cut a canal through mostly flat land is relatively straight forward, but the Nantes-Brest would have to rise over the hills of central Brittany.
 However nature did help a little because the engineers followed existing rivers as much as possible.
 For example the first section from Nantes to Redon and beyond followed the Villaine and was navigable from the end of the 16c.
 Cutting further inland took more effort, but the joining of 8 rivers, huge cuttings such as that around Glomel and some of the deepest locks in France (for example the double-lock at Coat Natous) made it all possible.
 The high point at Glomel was the location of the feeder lake for the canal and still today helps maintain water levels.

 Finally opened in 1842 this magnificent canal wasn't without problems.
-Perhaps the worst being that the canal was largely dug by prisoners – many of them Spanish – it is said that one died for every km of the canal.
+Perhaps the worst being that the central section around Glomel canal was largely dug by prisoners – many of them Spanish – it is said that one died for every km of the canal - though the majority of the canal was dug, by hand by armies of peasants from the surrounding countryside.
 From a technical standpoint the greatest effort was always in providing enough water from the feeder lake at Glomel to run the flights of locks running down from the highest point and this required excellent water management and keeping the locks in top – leak-free – condition.

 The canal found that rather than military shipments, it's main use was the transport of lime from the Loire area.
 Brittany's largely acid soils (granite/schist based) required lime to grow crops, especially various vegetables.
 People along the canal would know when a barge was due and be there to collect and for the return journey load up with vegetables and other goods like wood from the extensive forests of central Brittany.